Where to Stay for Brisbane 2032

 Understand pricing windows

 In past Olympics, accommodation prices spike two years before the Games, then sometimes soften slightly in the final months.
-The safest strategy: book as soon as official options open.
+Safest strategy: book as soon as official options open.

 Sources: Tourism Queensland; Time Out Australia, March 2025; WT Partnership accommodation analysis; thebrisbaneolympics.com.au; delivering2032.com.au.